-43. As of the date this complaint is filed, according to the Pennsylvania Department of Health, Pennsylvania had over 79,000 total positive cases of COVID-19 spread across all of 67 counties.
-In Erie County, where Plaintiff's business is located, there are over 400 confirmed cases of COVID-19.

-44. In response to the public health emergency caused by the COVID-19 pandemic, civil authorities across the United States, including the civil authorities with jurisdiction over Plaintiff in Erie, Pennsylvania, have issued Closure Order restricting and prohibiting access to Plaintiff's insured property and the insured properties of other putative class members.

-45. On March 6, 2020, Governor Wolf of the Commonwealth of Pennsylvania proclaimed the existence of a disaster emergency in the Commonwealth of Pennsylvania pursuant to 35 Pa.
-C.S. § 7301(c).
+- 43. In response to the public health emergency caused by the COVID-19 pandemic, civil authorities across the United States, including the civil authorities with jurisdiction over Plaintiff in Pennsylvania, have issued Closure Orders restricting and prohibiting access to Plaintiff's insured property and the insured properties of other putative class members. - 44.
+On March 6, 2020, Pennsylvania Governor Tom Wolf proclaimed a disaster emergency in the Commonwealth of Pennsylvania as a consequence of the COVID-19 pandemic.
+Pursuant to this authority, on March 19, 2020, the Governor issued an emergency order requiring the closure of all businesses in the Commonwealth that were not life sustaining, including dine in facilities such as Plaintiff's café. - 45.
+State courts within the Third Circuit have already agreed with Plaintiff's position that physical loss and damage exists resulting in coverage here.

-46. On March 23, 2020, Governor Wolf issued a "Stay at Home" order for certain Pennsylvania counties.
-On that same date, the Pennsylvania Department of Health issued a similar Order, noting that "operation of non-life-sustaining businesses present the opportunity for unnecessary gatherings, personal contact and interaction that will increase the risk of transmission and the risk of community spread of COVID-19."

-47. On March 16, 2020, Erie County was placed under a declaration of disaster emergency by county civil authorities.
-Thereafter, the Erie County Council extended that emergency.
-On March 24, 2020, in response to the Governor's order, the County Executive of Erie County imposed the same terms and conditions on Erie County as those imposed by the Governor's March 23, 2020 stay at home order.
-This declaration remained in effect until April 6, 2020.

-48. On April 1, 2020, Governor Wolf issued an order directing all individuals residing in the Commonwealth to stay at home except as needed to access, support, or provide lifesustaining business, emergency, or government services.
-Governor Wolf later extended that order to remain in effect until May 8, 2020, at 12:01 a.m.

-49. On April 13, 2020, the Pennsylvania Supreme Court clarified the Governor's Orders and supported Plaintiff's position that physical loss and damage exists resulting in coverage here.
 See Friends of DeVito, et. al v.
 Wolf, No. 68 MM 2020 (Pa.
 April 13, 2020).
-Furthermore, orders issued in states such as New York, Colorado, Washington, Indiana, New Mexico, North Carolina, Missouri, and Illinois have all recognized that COVID-19 poses a specific threat to property and can cause property loss and damage.

-50. On April 20, 2020, Governor Wolf and Pennsylvania Secretary of Health extended the statewide stay-at-home orders through Friday, May 8, 2020.

-51. On May 7, 2020, Governor Wolf again extended the statewide stay-at-home orders through June 4, 2020.

-52. The Closure Orders issued by Pennsylvania authorities covering Pennsylvania nonessential businesses (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities.

-53. The presence of COVID-19 caused direct physical loss of and/or damage to the Insured Property under the Policy by, among other things, damaging the property, denying access to the property, preventing customers and patients from physically occupying the property, causing the property to be physically uninhabitable by customers and patients, causing its function to be nearly eliminated or destroyed, and/or causing a suspension of business operations on the premises.
+Furthermore, orders issued in states such as New York, Colorado, Washington, Indiana, New Mexico, North Carolina, Missouri, and Illinois have all recognized that COVID-19 poses a specific threat to property and can cause property loss and damage. - 46.
+The Closure Orders issued by Pennsylvania authorities covering Pennsylvania non-essential businesses (such as Plaintiff's) are similar to Closure Orders that have been issued nationwide by state and local civil authorities. - 47.
+The presence of COVID-19 caused direct physical loss of and/or damage to the Insured Property under the Policy by, among other things, damaging the property, denying access to the property, preventing customers and patients from physically occupying the property, causing the property to be physically uninhabitable by customers and patients, causing its function to be nearly eliminated or destroyed, and/or causing a suspension of business operations on the premises.

-54. The Closure Orders of civil authorities prohibited access to Plaintiff and other class members' Insured Properties, and the areas immediately surrounding the Insured Properties, in response to dangerous physical conditions resulting from a covered cause of loss.

-55. As a result of the presence of COVID-19 and the Closure Orders, Plaintiff and other class members sustained a suspension of business operations, sustained losses of business income, and incurred extra expenses.
-Plaintiff has also sustained business income losses due to direct physical loss or physical damage at the premises of dependent properties

-56. Plaintiff's losses and expenses have continued through the date of filing this action.

-57. Plaintiff's losses and expenses are not excluded from coverage under the Policy.
-Because the Policy is an all-risk policy and Plaintiff has complied with its contractual obligations, Plaintiff is entitled to payment for these losses and expenses.

-58. Consistent with the terms and procedures of the Policy, Plaintiff submitted a claim for loss to Defendant under the Policy due to the presence of COVID-19 and the shutdown Civil Authority orders.

-59. In violation of the Policy's plain language and its own contractual obligations, Erie denied Plaintiff's claim and refuses to pay for Plaintiff's losses and expenses.
+- 48. The Closure Orders of civil authorities prohibited access to Plaintiff and other class members' Insured Properties, and the areas immediately surrounding the Insured Properties, in response to dangerous physical conditions resulting from a covered cause of loss. - 49.
+As a result of the presence of COVID-19 and the Closure Orders, Plaintiff and other class members sustained a suspension of business operations, sustained losses of business income, and incurred extra expenses.
+Plaintiff has also sustained business income losses due to direct physical loss or physical damage at the premises of dependent properties. - 50.
+Plaintiff's losses and expenses have continued through the date of filing this action. - 51.
+Plaintiff's losses and expenses are not excluded from coverage under the Policy.
+Because the Policy is an all-risk policy and Plaintiff has complied with its contractual obligations, Plaintiff is entitled to payment for these losses and expenses. - 52.
+Consistent with the terms and procedures of the Policy, Plaintiff submitted a claim for loss to Defendants under the Policy due to the presence of COVID-19 and the shutdown Civil Authority orders. - 53.
+In violation of the Policy's plain language and its own contractual obligations, Defendant denied Plaintiff's claim and refuse to pay for Plaintiff's losses and expenses.